 4. Rules on Unemployment Benefit

-Unemployment benefit in France is called l’allocation d’aide au retour à l’emploi (ARE), or less officially, allocation chômage.
+Unemployment benefit in France is called l’allocation d’aide au retour à l’emploi (ARE), or, less formally, allocation chômage.

-Only salaried persons pay a compulsory social security contribution granting an entitlement to unemployment benefit.
+Only salaried persons are entitled to unemployment benefit.

-Accordingly, business owners are not eligible for unemployment benefit, although it is possible to take out private (expensive) insurance.
+Although, business owners are not eligible for unemployment benefit, there a plans under President Macron to grant entitlement to self-employed persons, although the initial promises on this are receding.
+It is possible to take out private insurance, but it is expensive.

 - You did not leave your job voluntarily;